0x17de/emacs-config/README.md

 # My Emacs Configuration

+## Contributing

+I welcome feature requests and bug reports.
+Feel free to open an issue on GitHub or contact me directly.

 ## Overview

 A modular Emacs configuration with comprehensive language support, development tools, and UI enhancements.
 Designed for easy extension and maintenance, with particular focus on developer experience.